CodeGator/CG.Purple/BACKLOG.md

 ### Pipeline

-* Need to rework the pipeline, to deal with changes in messages/providers.
+* Need to finish the rework on the pipeline.

 * Eventually, need to deal with provider fallback, for times when a provider is overworked, or rate limited.